Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Preliminaries

 \subsection{Transfer-exponent (from $P_X$ to $Q_X$)}

 Intuitively, transfer is harder if we are likely to see little data from $P_X$ near typical points $X\sim Q_X$.
 In other words, for easy transfer from $P$ to $Q$, we want $P_X$ to give reasonable mass to those regions of non-negligible $Q_X$ mass.
-We aim to parametrize how much $(P, Q)$ deviates from this ideal.
+We aim to parametrize this intuition.

 Let $\cBall{x}{r}$ denote the closed ball $\{x'\in \spa: \dist(x, x')\leq r\}$.
 Let $\sDom$ denote the support of $\sProb$, i.e., $\sDom \doteq \{ x \in \spa: \sProb(\cBall{x}{r})>0, \forall r >0 \}$, and similarly define $\tDom$ as the support of $\tProb$.
 Remark that because $(\spa,\dist)$ is compact and hence separable, we have $\sProb(\sDom) = \tProb(\tDom) = 1$.